biya-coin/biyaliquid-docs/.gitbook/developers-cosmwasm/smart-contracts/neptune-service.md

 # NeptuneService

-`NeptuneService` is a straightforward tool that interacts with the Neptune CosmWasm smart contracts on Biyachain.
+`NeptuneService` is a straightforward tool that interacts with the Neptune CosmWasm smart contracts on Biya Chain.
 It allows you to fetch asset prices, calculate exchange ratios, create deposit and withdraw messages, and retrieve lending rates.

 Below are examples of how to use each method in the `NeptuneService` class.